 Some of these room-only discounts can be converted to a package, which we do not recommend.
 The only difference with booking a package is that you’re locking yourself into paying more for park tickets and other vacation components, meaning you can’t use our Money-Saving Tips for Buying Walt Disney World Tickets or other strategies for saving.

-In our searches, there are a number of situations close to Christmas 2019 where this “discount” would actually cost more, due to zero availability in standard rooms, meaning you have to upgrade to a room with a view, suite, or Club Level room.
+In our searches, there are a number of situations close to holidays where these “discounts” would actually cost more, due to zero availability in standard rooms, meaning you have to upgrade to a room with a view, suite, or Club Level room.
 In other situations, there’s just nothing, period, so Disney’s site recommends upgrading resorts.
 (Such helpful suggestions for “saving” money!)

-On the other hand, the discounts for early Fall 2019 look pretty good in terms of availability.
+On the other hand, the discounts for off-season travel dates look pretty good in terms of availability.
 The additional upside to those dates is that you can choose off-season times to visit when crowds are lower and rack rates are lower, which means you’ll pay even less.

 For more details on the pros and cons of taking advantage of a room-only discount, read our Room-Only Discounts at Walt Disney World post.
 This is our favorite discount because it’s straightforward and tends to offer the best value for us, and many other Walt Disney World regulars are fans of it for this same reason.
 However, if you’re a first-timer visitor to WDW, there’s a good chance a better, more inclusive offer will work better for you.